nuriel77/iri-playbook/docs/remote-access.rst

 ===============================
 IRI has a command-line argument ("option") ``--remote``.
 Here's an explanation on what it does:

 By default, IRI's API port will listen on the local interface (127.0.0.1).
-This doesn't allow to connect to it externally.
+This prevents any external connections to it.

-By using the ``--remote`` option, you cause IRI to listen on the external IP.
+By using the ``--remote`` option, IRI will "listen" on the external interface/IP.

+We are going to have to edit the configuration file to enable this option and restart IRI.
+Follow the next steps.

 .. note::